torvalds/linux/Documentation/admin-guide/laptops/disk-shock-protection.rst

 There are several laptops from different vendors featuring shock protection capabilities.
-As manufacturers have refused to support open source development of the required software components so far, Linux support for shock protection varies considerably between different hardware implementations.
+As manufacturers have refused to support open source development of the required software components so far, GNU/Linux support for shock protection varies considerably between different hardware implementations.
 Ideally, this section should contain a list of pointers at different projects aiming at an implementation of shock